lgarcia16/Aircraft-Performance-Calculator/README.md

 First aerospace-focused Python project built with Jupyter Notebook
 # 🛩️ Aircraft Performance Calculator (Python + Jupyter)

 This project calculates core aircraft performance metrics based on user inputs and standard aerospace engineering principles.
-Built using Python and Jupyter Notebook, it models flight characteristics such as range, endurance, climb rate, and fuel consumption — with graphical outputs to visualize trade-offs.
+Built using Python and Jupyter Notebook, it models flight characteristics such as range, endurance, climb rate, and fuel consumption.

 ---